Our Man Flint

 Our Man Flint is a 1966 American spy-fi comedy film that parodies the James Bond film series.
 The film was directed by Daniel Mann, written by Hal Fimberg and Ben Starr (from a story by Hal Fimberg), and starred James Coburn as master spy Derek Flint.
-The main premise of the film is that a trio of "mad scientists" attempt to blackmail the world with a weather-control machine.
 A sequel, In Like Flint, was released the following year, with Coburn reprising his role.

 Plot

 Spy extraordinaire Derek Flint is an ex-agent of Z.O.W.I.E.
 (Zonal Organization World Intelligence Espionage) who is brought out of retirement to deal with the threat of Galaxy, a worldwide organization led by a trio of mad scientists: Doctor Krupov, Doctor Wu, and Doctor Schneider.
 Impatient that the world's governments will never improve, the scientists demand that all nations capitulate to Galaxy.
-To enforce their demands, they initiate earthquakes, volcanoes, storms, and other natural disasters with their climate-control apparatus to force countries to give up weapons and nuclear energy.
+To enforce their demands, they initiate earthquakes, volcanoes, storms, and other natural disasters with their climate-control apparatus to force countries to dissolve their armed forces and stop using nuclear power to generate electricity.

 Initially reluctant, Flint decides to take them on after a preemptive assassination attempt by Galaxy's section head, Gila, who replaces a restaurant's harpist while Flint is dining with his four live-in "playmates" — Leslie, Anna, Gina, and Sakito.
 Gila uses a harp string as a bow to fire a poisoned dart, which misses Flint but hits his former boss, Cramden.

 Flint squeezes the poison out of the wound, saving Cramden's life.
 A chemical trace on the dart directs Flint to Marseille for bouillabaisse.
-In one of Marseille's lowest clubs, he stages a brawl to gain information from "famous" Agent 0008, investigating the narcotics trade keeping Galaxy in business.
+In one of Marseille's lowest clubs, he stages a brawl to gain information from "famous" Agent 0008, which leads him to a narcotics trade which is financing Galaxy.

 Galaxy agent Hans Gruber is in the club enjoying his favorite soup while waiting to rendezvous with Gila.
 Instead, Gila sends Gruber to ambush Flint in the lavatory.
 Flint ends up killing Gruber in a toilet stall while Gila escapes, leaving behind a cold cream jar she has booby-trapped with explosives.
 Flint detects the trap and chases the bystanders from the club before detonating the bomb.